 The federal income tax system is designed to be progressive, which means the more taxable income you make, the higher the tax rate.
 Taxpayers can often reduce the amount of tax they owe by using various tax credits, deductions and exclusions (or loopholes).

 Tax rates have varied widely over the years, especially for the nation’s highest earners, ranging from an initial low of around 7 percent in 1913 to a top rate of 91 percent in the early 1960s.
-In 2016, taxpayers in the top tax bracket (income level) paid a tax rate of 39.6 percent, according to the Tax Policy Center; they included some 860,000, or 0.5 percent of the total number of U.S. households.
-Nearly 80 percent of U.S. households were in the 15 percent bracket or lower, including those Americans with no taxable income and those who don’t file tax returns.
+In 2022, taxpayers in the top tax bracket (income level) paid a tax rate of 37 percent, according to the IRS.
+In 2022, 40 percent of total households owed no federal income taxes, according to an analysis from the Tax Policy Center.
+During years affected by COVID-19 (2021-2022), the number of non-tax payers surged as unemployment rose along with tax credits and government payments.

 Because the United States has a marginal tax rate system, not all of an individual’s income may be taxed at the same rate.
 When you earn enough income to put you into a higher tax bracket, only the extra income in that bracket is taxed at the higher rate, not all of your income.
 For individuals in the highest tax bracket, their first dollars of income are taxed in the lowest bracket, and they go up from there.